Annubes

 env_vec.close()

-# plot example trials with trained agent
+# Plot example trials with the trained agent

 data = ngym.utils.plot_env(